veertuinc/anka-docs/content/en/docs/Anka Build Cloud/configuration-reference.md

 ---

 Depending on the package you're using (native or docker), you can include flags to modify the configuration of your controller and registry.
-However, you need to override the default entrypoint (you can find the default in the .docker file).

 #### docker-compose.yml (docker)